"Susan Fitkin has encouraged me to be a supporter of world missions just as she was." -- Philip B., Nazarene Bible College student

 So, Susan Fitkin grew up with a burden for the lost.
 In her early years she took that burden to mean that she would someday go overseas as a missionary.
 Then, at the age of fourteen, she became very ill.
 Diagnosing her with cancer, the doctors predicted that Susan Fitkin would not live very long.
 During the next two years she was almost constantly in bed, but it was during that time that she truly came to a saving knowledge of Jesus.
 Some time after she was saved, she had a dream of Christ's Second Coming.
 She was intensely happy until she saw that all the people that would not be going to heaven.
 When she woke up, she wondered why she had such a sad dream.
 Then a voice seemed to quote Mark 16:15 to her: "Go ye into all the world, and preach the gospel to every creature."

 Because Susan thought this was God calling her to be a missionary preacher, she was excited!
 Then, when she eventually applied to be a missionary, she was turned down because of her health condition.
 That was puzzling to her.
-One day while reading her Bible, Susan came across Ezekiel 3:5 and the words jumped out at her: "For thou art not sent to a people of a strange speech and of an hard language."
+One day while reading her Bible, Susan came across Ezekiel 3:5 and the words jumped out at her: "You are not being sent to a people of obscure speech and strange language."
 Though Susan Fitkin accepted this to mean that she was not going to go to a foreign land as a missionary, she didn't know what to do.
 She had been planning on being a missionary for such a long time!

 She ended up going to a Bible Training school for future missionaries.
 While there, she was physically healed from her cancer.
 After graduation, she took a position as a local church pastor in Vermont.
 While in that position, she was sanctified during a preachers' meeting.
 While pastoring that church she also met her future husband, Abram Fitkin.
 After their marriage in 1896, they became traveling evangelists together.
 Then, they moved to a small town in New York and started a church in an old blacksmith shop.
 Wherever she spoke, she encouraged the people to take good care of their missionaries.